-2 Type the following ls(1) command to determine whether the Oracle library exists:
+2 Type the following ls command to determine whether the Oracle library exists:

-3 (Conditional) Use the mv(1) command to move the Oracle library to an alternate location.
+3 (Conditional) Use the my command to move the Oracle library to an alternate location.

 Perform this step if the output from step 2 shows that libobk.so is present.